Affiliate links on Android Authority may earn us a commission. Learn more.

 Garmin smartwatches and sports watches

-• Garmin Epix series: Essentially Fenix devices with AMOLED displays, Garmin’s Epix devices represent the top of the line.
-The newest Epix Pro ($899.99 at Amazon) is available in three sizes.
+- Garmin Epix series: Essentially Fenix devices with AMOLED displays, Garmin’s Epix devices represent the top of the line.
+The newest Epix Pro (Gen 2) ($899.99 at Amazon) is available in three sizes.

-• Garmin Instinct series: Similar to the Fenix stable but built for outdoor enthusiasts, the rugged Instinct lineup offers shoppers the most durable experience available.
-A follow-up to the Garmin Instinct 2, the latest generation offers multiple color and size options, impressive battery life, and compatibility with the Garmin Connect IQ app.
+- Garmin Instinct series: Similar to the Fenix stable, the rugged Instinct lineup offers shoppers the most durable experience available.
+The latest generation, the Garmin Instinct 2 ($449 at Amazon), offers multiple color and size options, impressive battery life, and compatibility with the Garmin Connect IQ app.

-• Garmin Lily 2: The Garmin Lily 2 ($249.99 at Garmin) is designed for women and those generally with smaller wrists.
-It features a light, comfortable build, available in two design styles.
+- Garmin Lily 2: The Garmin Lily 2 ($249.99 at Garmin) is designed specifically for women.
+It features all the tracking staples plus a light, comfortable build available in two design styles.

 Apple Watch vs Garmin: Activity and health tracking